layonluciano/nfc-com/README.md

 ---

-Additional documentation can be found on [ACR122U Application Programming Interface](http://www.acs.com.hk/en/products/3/acr122u-usb-nfc-reader/)
+Additional documentation can be found on [ACR122U Application Programming Interface](http://www.acs.com.hk/en/products/3/acr122u-usb-nfc-reader/) on the Downloads section.